Beyond the Oberbeck-Boussinesq and long wavelength approximation: Discussion

 The blobs center of mass motion in the linear acceleration phase is very well captured by unified velocity, acceleration and growth rate scaling laws (Eq.~\eqref{eq:Vx_unified}, ~\eqref{eq:acceleration} and~\eqref{eq:growthrate}) that we generalized to finite ion background temperature and that hold for arbitrary initial blob amplitudes.

 We hypothesize that similarly to Ref.~\cite{held2016} the characteristic footprint of finite ion gyro-radius effects on the blob dynamics is amplified if a density perturbation is accompanied by a temperature perturbation.
-The numerical implementation and study of an arbitrary wavelength polarization closure without the isothermal assumption is shifted to future work.

-The validity of the long wavelength and Oberbeck-Boussinesq approximation on turbulence in magnetized plasmas will be assessed in future work.
-However, the herein presented results on the permissibility of these approximation questions current efforts in edge and scrape-off layer modeling of fusion plasma that are based on at least one of this approximations.
+The numerical implementation and study of an arbitrary wavelength polarization closure with more advanced full-F gyro-fluid moment hierarchies~\cite{held2020}, e.g. including temperature dynamics, parallel dynamics and electromagnetic effects, is ongoing.
+This effort aims to assess the validity of the long wavelength and Oberbeck-Boussinesq approximation also on turbulence in magnetized plasmas.
+However, the herein presented results on the permissibility of these approximation questions current efforts in edge and scrape-off layer modeling of fusion plasma that are based on at least one of this approximations. \\